 SSAIS contributed to the effort opposing the regulations by educating the public about their impact on K-12 students.
 Our work appeared in Ms. Magazine Blog, Education Post, Bustle, and Seattle’s Child.

 SSAIS also encouraged the public to submit comments on the proposed regulations during the 60-day notice and comment period.
 Read our comment here.

-What the new regulations would do for K-12
+How the new regulations would negatively affect K-12 students

-- Narrow the definition of sexual harassment so that students might have to endure escalating incidents of harassment before the school will respond.
+- Narrow the definition of sexual harassment so that students would have to endure escalating incidents of harassment before the school will respond.

 - Permit schools to ignore cyber sexual harassment or sexual harassment that occurs off-campus.

 - Allow schools to delay their Title IX investigations indefinitely.

 - Place more obstacles in the path of student survivors who want their schools to protect their rights to an education free from sexual harassment.